-Charles Chaisson was born in New Orleans, Louisiana and is currently a Brooklyn based freelance illustrator.
+Charles Chaisson was born in New Orleans, Louisiana and is currently a New Orleans based freelance illustrator.
 He studied at the Ringling College of Art and Design in Florida where he received his BFA. in Illustration.
 Upon completion of college, he moved to New York to further his education at the School of Visual Arts where he received an MFA in Illustration from the Visual Essay Graduate Program.
 Charles’s illustration incorporate themes of fantasy juxtaposed with reality.
-His use of bold and pastel colors and composition add towards his conceptual and narrative work. .
+His use of bold and pastel colors and composition add towards his conceptual and narrative work.

 My process starts with an idea, maybe some sort of visual metaphor or direct image stemming from whatever type of project I’m working on at the moment.
 If the project is based on an article, short story, or even a well known person, I’ll read the material given to me and figure out if there are any themes, metaphors, and imagery that I can draw inspiration from.

 From there, I will flesh out about three to five thumbnails (or however many it takes to get to a good image) and work with an art director to choose whichever image best represents the topic at hand.
 My process for choosing colors for the image falls along the same lines… where I’ll digitally paint the chosen thumbnail a few different times, and with the art director, choose the one that works best.